Hannah Lavery: comfortable is the new powerful

 When I learned that Hannah Lavery’s Parkhurst store was taking part in Airbnb’s Shop Local, Support Jozi campaign, I was thrilled!
-As part of the campaign, when customers spend R100 or more with SnapScan, they’ll receive a R75 Jozibucks voucher which can be spent at other participating businesses.
+As part of the campaign, when customers spent R100 or more with SnapScan, they received a R75 Jozibucks voucher which can be spent at other participating businesses.
 For more details on the campaign, check out our Jozibucks article.
-[Disclaimer: While the earning period for this campaign has ended, customers who still have vouchers can spend their Jozibucks until 31 July 2021]

 We wanted to talk to Hannah herself, to learn more about her business journey and understand her creative process.